 The MRI appearance varies depending on the degree of calcification and the stage of the disease.

-- T1: contrary to expectation, the calcified areas are of high signal, attributed to the surface area of calcium crystals 4.
+- T1: contrary to expectation, the calcified areas are of high signal, attributed to the surface area effect of the calcium crystals 4

 - calcified areas demonstrate low to isointense signal